Colima

 Colima is a small state of western Mexico on the central Pacific coast, and includes the four oceanic Revillagigedo Islands.
 Mainland Colima shares borders with the states of Jalisco and Michoacán.
-In addition to the capital city of Colima, the main cities are Manzanillo and Tecomán.
-Colima is the fourth smallest state in Mexico and has the second smallest population, but has one of Mexico's highest standards of living and the lowest unemployment.
-However, Colima is also the state with the highest murder rate per capita and one of the highest crime rates, due to its ports being a contested area for cartels.
+In addition to the capital city of Colima, the main cities are Manzanillo, Villa de Alvarez and Tecomán.
+Colima is the fourth smallest state in Mexico and has the smallest population, but has one of Mexico's highest standards of living and the lowest unemployment.
+It is also the state with the highest murder rate per capita and one of the highest crime rates, due to its ports being a contested area for cartels.